tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 The first version is what you have right now.
 In the second version, the `l` command (lowercase) draws a line that ends `130` pixels to the right of (`335 230`) and `0` pixels above/below it.
 The visual result is exactly the same as the first version.
 The difference is that the `l` point is positioned relative to its preceding point.

 <blockquote markdown="1">
-If you're wondering: there's no difference between the uppercase and lowercase `Z`/`z` command.
+NOTE: If you're wondering: there's no difference between the uppercase and lowercase `Z`/`z` command.
 </blockquote>

 I won't get into any more detail about how curves work here, but you can refer to the [MDN documentation on path commands](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d#Path_commands) to learn more.
 Paths can be tricky to get right by hand-coding coordinates, but you can always use Inkscape, Illustrator, or some similar software if you prefer visual tools.